Johnhalk/API_fun/README.md

 ![Imgur](https://imgur.com/HR5QjUI.png)

 - ```GET('/:customerId')```
-- This route allows the user to pass a customer GUID into the url, using this customerId parameter it passes the guid to the ```inMemoryApiData``` class instance (defined at the top of the file) and makes a request to the API.
-The response is then returned.
+- This route allows the user to pass a customer GUID into the url, using this customerId parameter it passes the guid to the ```inMemoryApiData``` class instance (defined at the top of the file) and makes a request to the API and the response is then returned.
 ![Imgur](https://imgur.com/W7jPnjl.png)

 - ```GET('/:customerId/balance/:accountId')```